Alpargata/covidChallenge/README.md

 I tried to check the feature importances with a Random Forest Regressor model.
 First I did it with  France, and then I did it with all the countries.
 As I could predict, the most important feature was Confirmed Deaths.

+### Feature Engineering
+I created new features that were the lineal combination of the categorical variables and their flag variable.
+For example, the variable C1_School_closing and the varibale C1_Flag.
+The first one is a categorical variable from 0 to 4 and the second one indicates if the measure was taken in the whole country or just in some areas.
+So I tried to give a weight depending on the flag.

 ## Model
-I decided to perform an Ada Boost REgressor with the Scikit-learn implementation.
+I decided to perform an Ada Boost Regressor with the Scikit-learn implementation.
+I tried to do the model with the weights for the flags and categorical variable,s but it didn't worked.
+Teh results were worse.